lihe07/linux-on-zephyrus/README.md

 If you see a black screen / SDDM only shows up on some displays, add `xrandr --auto` to `/usr/share/sddm/scripts/Xsetup`.

 This automatically scans for connected monitors and enables them.

+- Xorg:

+Random screen freezing while in integrated mode can be resolved by disabling PageFlip.

+This is already the default config in my scripts.

 ## Scripts